Trichuriasis: Sanitation

 Infection can be avoided by proper disposal of human feces, avoiding fecal contamination of food, not eating soil, and avoiding crops fertilized with untreated human feces.
 Simple and effective proper hygiene such as washing hands and food is recommended for control.

 Improved facilities for feces disposal have decreased the incidence of whipworm.
 Handwashing before food handling, and avoiding ingestion of soil by thorough washing of food that may have been contaminated with egg-containing soil are other preventive measures.
 In addition to washing, it is also advisable to peel and/or cook fruits and vegetables.
 Improvement of sanitation systems, as well as improved facilities for feces disposal, have helped to limit defecation onto soil and contain potentially infectious feces from bodily contact.

 A study in a Brazilian urban centre demonstrated a significant reduction in the prevalence and incidence of soil-transmitted helminthiasis, including trichuriasis, following the implementation of a citywide sanitation program.
 A 33% reduction in the prevalence of trichuriasis and a 26% reduction in the incidence of trichuriasis was found in a study performed on 890 children ages 7–14 years old within 24 different sentinel areas chosen to represent the varied environmental conditions throughout the city of Salvador, Bahia, Brazil.
 Control of soil fertilizers has helped eliminate the potential for contact with human fecal matter and fertilizer in the soil.

 Treatment

 Trichuriasis is treated with benzimidazole anthelmintic agents such as albendazole or mebendazole, sometimes in conjunction with other medications.
 Mebendazole is 90% effective in the first dose.
-Higher clearance rates can be obtained by combining mebendazole or albendazole with ivermectin.
+Higher clearance rates can be obtained by combining mebendazole or albendazole with ivermectin or moxidectin.

 The safety of ivermectin in children under 15 kg and pregnant women has not yet been established.
 In people with diarrhea, loperamide may be added to increase the contact time between anthelmintic agents and the parasites.
 Oral iron supplementation may be useful in treating the iron-deficiency anemia which often accompanies trichuriasis.

+In Kenya, half of a group of children, 98% of whom had Trichuris trichiura with or without infections by other soil-transmitted helminths, were given albendazole, while the other half of the children received placebos.
+It was found that the children who received the drug grew significantly better than the group of children who did not receive the treatment.

+However, it has been shown that both albendazole and mebendazole have low cure rate for Trichuris trichiura specifically, with treatments only achieving cure rates 30.7% for albendazole and 42.1% for mebendazole.

+In 2025, a trial on over 200 children in Tanzania has shown a 69% cure rate after a single dose of a combination of moxidectin and albendazole, compared to 16% with albendazole alone.